 Side tip: If you are going to remodel your house, you might as well get the finest materials possible.
 As with the auto repair quote above, it’s really the cost of labor that will account for the lion’s share of your construction project.

-The preferred auto body shop came in 39% cheaper at $3,293!
+To my surprise, the preferred auto body shop came in 39% cheaper at $3,293!
 If I didn’t first get a quote at the Parkside auto body shop, I would have been sick to my stomach.
 But with the new estimate at $3,293, I was kind of happy.
 Damn that shady guy!

 Unfortunately, $3,293 was still way over my $1,000 deductible, and way over what I thought such a minor accident would cost.

-I spoke to the 65 year old owner and asked why cars cost so much to fix nowadays.
+I spoke to the 65-year-old owner and asked why cars cost so much to fix nowadays.
 He said that because cars today are made from such low tensile steel, it’s impossible to just pound out the dents like the old days.

-I shudder to think what the cost of fixing my car would be if I got into a head on or side collision. $8,000 – $10,000 in cost wouldn’t be out of the question because the motor and other mechanical parts might get damaged as well.
+I shudder to think what the cost of fixing my car would be if I got into a head on or side collision.
+I’m sure $8,000 – $10,000 in cost wouldn’t be out of the question because the motor and other mechanical parts might get damaged as well.